Shopping locally is a great way to support our Hong Kong community. Here are 50 local brands we’re loving right now.

 This brand gets its name from the oldest book in Scottish literature.
 Vintage-inspired cuts and provoking prints make up each creation.
 These are the perfect pieces for the bold, assertive, girly girl that’s been silenced inside you.

-Book of Deer, available online at www.bookofdeer.com
+Book of Deer, www.bookofdeer.com

 Calling all fans of prints and colour!
 The two talented faces behind the brand, Pernille and Tale, provide you with ideal pieces for the jet-set glamorous girl.
 The Chicameo aesthetic airs more on the boho side (think pom pom accents, kaftans and tropical designs) that immediately transport you to the beach.
 Make sure to check out the jackets for some outerwear that can be a real conversation piece!